 The iPhone 13 will also run IOS 15, have increased battery life and storage, and come installed with an A15 Bionic chip.
 Likewise, the refresh rate has also increased.
 The iPhone 13 Pro has a refresh rate of 120Hz — double the standard refresh rate of 60 Hz for previous models.

 All iPhones have long had a refresh rate of just 60Hz.
 While that's unlikely to have concerned most owners, it's always been an issue for those serious about mobile gaming.

 A lightning-fast refresh rate is crucial where gaming is a priority.
 More gaming-focused smartphones such as the Asus ROG Phone 5

 already have refresh rates of up to 144Hz.
 That said, Apple now has a phone that appeals to gamers.
 While that's not quite up to the standard of handsets like the Asus ROG Phone 5, it's still a marked improvement.

 At up to $1,000 or more, any flagship smartphone is best protected by a policy with added accidental damage coverage, and the iPhone 13 is no exception.
 In addition, Apple will undoubtedly continue to offer a range of options via AppleCare+

 and its AppleCare Protection Plan program.

-offers extended warranties that cost up to 70 percent less while still providing premium protection.
-Upsie’s coverage protects against cracks, drops, defects, spills, and more.
+offers extended subscription warranties that cost just $9.99 per month while still providing premium protection.
+Upsie's coverage protects against cracks, drops, defects, spills, and more.

-You can purchase an Upsie warranty for smartphones purchased within the last 120 days.
+You can purchase an Upsie warranty for smartphones purchased at any time.